 - Table Saw – to rip the rail pieces (if you have a sled, you can also use it to cut the pegs rail length and handle length)

-- Handsaw – for hand cutting the pegs off after assembly, (I used a dovetail cut door jamb saw, but you can use any handsaw you have on hand.
+- Handsaw – for hand sawing the pegs off after assembly, (I used a dovetail cut door jamb saw, but you can use any handsaw you have on hand.
 ALSO: in a pinch, you can use a handsaw for all these different cuts, but it could be tedious and challenging.)

 - Measuring Tape – my favorite is the Lufkin Self-Centering